 - Sales rep offers a "better" alternative—usually a higher-priced numismatic coin

 Is this technically illegal?
 That's a gray area.
 But it's definitely a frustrating experience for customers who feel misled.
-The BBB has received numerous complaints about this pattern, though US Money Reserve typically responds and resolves individual cases.
+The BBB has received numerous complaints about this pattern.

 But Are They Still Legitimate?